 You have to get the Chinese visa in your home country and, in most cases, this won’t happen until shortly before you depart so you may not have time to travel extensively.
-Once you have your visa, however, and depending on your official contract starting date with your center you may have time to do some travelling prior to arriving in China.
+Once you have your visa, however, and depending on your official contract starting date with your center you may have time to do some traveling prior to arriving in China.

 10) Can I arrive in China early to settle in?

-The day you arrive in China is the day your contract starts and the date you start earning your salary, so in most cases you have to arrive on the scheduled arrival date.
+The day you arrive in China is the day your contract starts and the date you start earning your salary, so in most cases, you have to arrive on the scheduled arrival date.